Guildhall Library

-The Guildhall Library is a public reference library specialising in subjects relevant to London.
-It is administered by the Corporation of London, the government of the City of London, which is the historical heart of London, England.
+The Guildhall Library is a public reference library in London, England, specialising in subjects relevant to London and its history.
+It is administered by the Corporation of London, the government of the City of London, which is the historical heart of London.
+The collection has its greatest depth on topics specifically concerned with the City, but also contains much material on other parts of metropolitan London.

+History

+Fifteenth and sixteenth centuries

 There have been several incarnations of Guildhall Library.
-The first library at Guildhall was around 1425, when a "new house or library" was instigated by John Carpenter (Town Clerk) and John Coventry under the terms of the will of "the rich and pious merchant" Richard Whittington.
-This "fayre and large librarye" as John Stowe called it, began in a building on the South side of Guildhall Chapel.
-There is no surviving catalogue of the contents of this collection, but it seems to have been a library for students of the divine scriptures and so it is logical to conclude that it was a library of theological books (as indeed most libraries were at that time, before printing came to this country) This library was described by contemporaries as 'Libararia communis' (the common library) at Guildhall.
+The first library at Guildhall was founded around 1425, when a "new house or library" was instigated by John Carpenter (Town Clerk) and John Coventry under the terms of the will of "the rich and pious merchant" Richard Whittington.
+This "fayre and large librarye", as John Stow called it, began in a building on the south side of Guildhall Chapel.
+There is no surviving catalogue of the contents of this collection, but it seems to have been a library for students of the divine scriptures and so it is logical to conclude that it was a library of theological books (as most libraries were at that time, before the development of printing).
+This library was described by contemporaries as the Libararia communis (the common library) at Guildhall.

-The library is recorded in John Stow's A Survey of London Written in the Year 1598.
+The library is recorded in Stow's Survey of London (1598).
 Stow describes a "fair and large library, furnished with books, pertaining to the Guildhall and college".
-He tells us that during the reign of Edward VI (around 1549) the whole collection was 'sent for' by the Lord Protector, the Duke of Somerset.
+He reports that during the reign of Edward VI (around 1549) the whole collection was "sent for" by the Lord Protector, the Duke of Somerset.
 The books were loaded on to carts and taken away but were not returned.
-It is probable that the Duke 'borrowed' the books to furnish Somerset House, his new palace on the Strand.
-It seems other collections were 'borrowed' from elsewhere for the same purpose.
+It is probable that the Duke "borrowed" the books to furnish Somerset House, his new palace on the Strand.
+It seems other collections were "borrowed" from elsewhere for the same purpose.
 By 1550 the building had been let to Sir John Aylif, surgeon to Henry VIII, as a market house for the sale of clothes which also suggests that the first library had come to an end by this time.

-Only one book from the original collection has found its way back to Guildhall Library (it was purchased from an antiquarian dealer many years ago) and it is still here, a 13th century copy of Petrus de Riga's Aurora, a metrical Latin version of the Bible.
-The Corporation does not appear to have attempted to recover the library from the acquisitive Duke and there was a gap of around 300 years until another library was formed.
+Only one book from the original collection has since returned to Guildhall Library: a thirteenth-century copy of Petrus Riga's Aurora, a metrical Latin version of the Bible, purchased from an antiquarian dealer.
+The Corporation does not appear to have attempted to recover the library from Somerset, and there was a gap of around 300 years before another library was formed.